 A cooperative agreement between the Population Council and USAID is facilitating contraceptive development and supporting introduction of new methods in low-resource settings.

-Access to safe, effective, and affordable family planning methods in low-resource settings is often limited or nonexistent.
+Access to safe, effective, and affordable contraceptive methods in low-resource settings is often limited or nonexistent.
 New methods are needed to address the high demand among women and adolescent girls around the world who are seeking to space their births or limit the number of pregnancies.

 The Population Council has been awarded a cooperative agreement from the USAID Office of Population and Reproductive Health, "Delivering a Family of Contraceptive Vaginal Rings."
 This agreement supports two innovative contraceptive vaginal rings developed by the Council: a one-year vaginal contraceptive system in the shape of a ring that can be used by women to plan their pregnancies, and a three-month vaginal ring that can be used by breastfeeding women.

 The project will facilitate final development, regulatory review, and introduction in USAID priority countries.
 It aims to expand availability and increase affordability of the three-month Progesterone Vaginal Ring (PVR) in developing markets for postpartum breastfeeding women.

 The project will engage representatives from communities of potential consumers and providers in decisionmaking related to country adoption of the PVR and the one-year ring.
 The project will also build collaboration with commercial outlets, social marketing providers, and not-for-profit providers to ensure broad availability of and access to the methods.